julianpease/NextStep/README.md

-# Nuxt Minimal Starter
+# Next Step

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+A simple app to help our fellow Derivkins with their transition

 ## Setup